ncochard/build-if-needed/README.md

 The `debug` option will output in the `.build-if-needed` folder the list of files that were scanned for updates.
 This can be useful to debug your configuration.

+# Tips

+To speed up the calculation of the MD5 hash, try to reduce the number of files that `build-if-needed` have to scan.

+    "input": [
+        "src/**/*.**",
+        "!**/*.map" <-- Exclude from the MD5 calculation files that are not essential to the compilation of the project.
+    ],

 # Configuration options